rsms/immutable-cpp/README.md

 #### findValue(index), getValue(index), firstValue(), lastValue() → Value

-Access [Value](#value) at index with bounds checks.
+Access [Value](#value) at index.
 Form 1 returns nullptr if index is out-of bounds.
 All other forms have undefined behavior if index is out-of bounds or if the array is empty.

 ```cc
 const ref<Value<T>> findValue(uint32 i) const; // 1